GiuBlockchainDEV/SolidityContracts/README.md

 ## About Me

 I'm Giudev.eth, a passionate backend/blockchain developer with a strong focus on innovation and efficiency in development processes.
-My experience spans across several roles, including CTO at Forint Finance ltd, where I've spearheaded cross-chain payment gateway processing and smart contract development, and Blockchain Dev at Besteam Game srl, focusing on implementing blockchain technology in gaming platforms.
+My experience spans across several roles, including CPO at Forint Finance ltd, where I've spearheaded cross-chain payment gateway processing and smart contract development, and Blockchain Dev at Besteam Game srl, focusing on implementing blockchain technology in gaming platforms.

 ### Skills